noah978/Delta-Docs/Skins.md

 # Delta Custom Skins

 ### ⚠️ Warning ⚠️
 Be aware that the properties of Delta Skins may change over time.
-Currently, this tutorial lacks any information regarding iPad custom skins.
+Currently, this tutorial has information regarding iPad custom skins, but the details might change when Delta for iPad is released.
 Please report any errors in this tutorial by creating a [new issue.](https://github.com/noah978/Delta-Docs/issues/new/choose)

 Delta Emulator was designed with the purpose of allowing custom skins to be produced *by anyone*.
 This allows everyone to create their own skins for either functionality or creativity.
 Please read on if you are interested in making your own skin or just want to know how Delta's custom skins work.